Sunshine Act: CMS Open Payments Program Requirements

 During the months of August 1, 2013 through December 31, 2013, industry collected data on gifts or other transfers of value to physicians, and reported these to CMS.
 Thereafter, data will be updated regularly.

-Register in the CMS Enterprise Portal System to review any payment or “transfer of value” reported from industry in 2018 (this includes honorarium for speaking, consulting, travel reimbursement, royalty payments, etc.).
-This registration will allow you to receive Open Payments Email Updates about data that may have been submitted for you for the 2018 calendar year.
+Register in the CMS Enterprise Portal System to review any payment or “transfer of value” reported from industry (this includes honorarium for speaking, consulting, travel reimbursement, royalty payments, etc.).
+This registration will allow you to receive Open Payments Email Updates about data that may have been submitted for you.

 Contact CMS Open Payments Helpdesk